-2.1 Diversity Considerations of the Program Committee
+2.1 General Co-Chairs and Technical Program Committee

-Two workshop chairs (see Appendix A) and nineteen program committee (PC) members (listed in Appendix B) are the experts on the topics of interest of the workshop.
-They are researchers and practitioners from academia and industry from twelve nations.
-Figure 1 presents a map of how many PC members reside in which country.
-Three of the PC members are women.
+Two general co-chairs (see Appendix A) and nineteen technical program committee members (listed in Appendix B) have served as experts on the topics of interest of the workshop.
+They are researchers and practitioners from academia and industry from fifteen nations.
+Figure 1 presents a map depicting how many technical program committee (TPC) members reside in which country.
+Five of the nineteen TPC members are women (26%).